 - Pharmaceutical companies in defending complex pharmaceutical products liability litigation.

-- Government contractor in a case involving a claim by the US Department of State to recover more than US$60 million in fees.
+- Government contractor in a case involving a claim by the US Department of State to recover more than $60 million in fees.

 - Fortune 500 retailer in CPSC investigation alleging retailer imported and sold children's toys that contained levels of lead paint in excess of allowable federal limits.